timvisee/hhs-p7-spark-docker/README.md

 ## Builds
 ### Automated builds
-The project is currently being built automatically using the CI services in the table below.
+For each commit, a build and test is automatically started using a CI service.
 Successful builds are automatically deployed, and will be used by the project.

 |Service|Branch|Build Status| |